DanielStoi/2048-AI/README.md

 #### Version 1:
 the AI can either see 1,2,3 moves ahead.
-A tree is contructed and then passed through an evaluation algorithm to deduct the apparant value of potential positions.
+A tree is constructed and then passed through an evaluation algorithm to deduct the apparant value of potential positions.

 -by seeing 1 move ahead, ai can generally reach 256,128.